-As a lucid dreaming beginner, I was obsessed with doing things in my dreams that is impossible in the real life like flying, going to beautiful places, meeting people from my past, visiting my childhood house etc.
+As a lucid dreaming beginner, I was obsessed with doing things in my dreams that are impossible in the real-life like flying, going to beautiful places, meeting people from my past, visiting my childhood house, etc.

 However, with time, experience and knowledge gained from some very awesome lucid dreaming based products, I learned that lucid dreaming can also be used for various higher purposes like problem solving, personal development and even spiritual growth.

 Talking about spiritual growth, I always thought that dream yoga is not much different from lucid dreaming, but I was wrong.
 Even though both involves conscious dreaming, they are two entirely different processes.

 People who love experimenting with their dreams for enjoying it or those who are willing to explore the dream world to get some real-life benefit from it are the ones who intend to become lucid dreamers.

 From fulfilling various desires in the virtual world to getting answers from the higher self, lucid dreaming can be used for a plethora of purposes.
 Nowadays it has become popular that athletes can practice in their dreams and it is a great arena for honing one’s skills.

 When you think about the possibilities, it is endless and any good book or material based on conscious dreaming will teach you about it.

 Dreams are created by our subconscious mind and the act of becoming conscious in your dreams establishes a direct connection between your conscious and subconscious mind, that alone makes it a practice that can potentially be used for getting better in any area of your waking life.

 You can also use this skill to have some profound spiritual insights and it is also said that meditating in dreams is much more effective than the waking life.